kashmir96/osoappliance/content/forum/loud-washing-machine-spinning-solved-by-bearings-replacement.md

 # Loud Washing Machine Spinning

-<p>I have a problem with my washing machine.
+> I have a problem with my washing machine.
 When it's in the spinning cycle, it makes a very loud noise.
 I'm not sure what the issue could be.
-Can anyone help me diagnose the problem and find a solution?</p>
+Can anyone help me diagnose the problem and find a solution?

 </div>